wainfoundation/Trend-Forge-Global-Insights/Pitch Deck.md

 🔷 Use of Funds
 Funding will be used to support the complete development lifecycle and sustainability of Trend Forge.
 This includes:

-* DApp Development (UI/UX, frontend/backend, testing)
+* DApp Development (UI/UX, frontend/backend, Teck Stack)
-* Developer & Analyst Salaries
+* Developer & Analyst Salaries,& Journalist
 * Trend Intelligence Engine Infrastructure
 * Hosting, APIs, Cloud Services
 * Community Incentives & Pi Rewards
 * Ecosystem Integrations
 * Legal, Administrative, and Compliance Costs
+* Ai Tools, n8n Workflow,and other Subcription Ai Software
 * Planned Office Setup (as we scale)
+* Miscellaneous Costs

 All use of funds will be tracked and communicated through periodic community updates and transparent reports.